Polycystic Ovarian Syndrome Awareness Month - September

 Polycystic Ovarian Syndrome Awareness Month

-Polycystic Ovarian Syndrome Awareness Month is dedicated to a serious, dangerous disease that needs to be talked about.
-According to statistics, one fifth of women aged 18 to 45 are diagnosed with polycystic ovary syndrome.
-Unfortunately, there is still no treatment that would guarantee a complete recovery for all patients, but timely access to doctors will help avoid complications such as diabetes mellitus, heart disease, and endometrium.
-The more a person knows about the disease, the closer they are to understanding how to deal with it.
+Polycystic Ovarian Syndrome Awareness Month is dedicated to addressing a serious and dangerous disease that affects a significant portion of women and needs more public discourse.
+According to statistics, one fifth of women aged 18 to 45 are diagnosed with polycystic ovary syndrome (PCOS).
+Unfortunately, there is still no treatment that guarantees a complete recovery for all patients, but timely access to medical care can help avoid complications such as diabetes mellitus, heart disease, and endometrial cancer.
+The more people know about the disease, the better they can manage it.

 History

-In 1721, the first case of polycystic ovary syndrome was reported.
-The case was described by the Italian scientist Antonio Vallisneri.
-In America, the disease was first officially described by gynecologists Irving F. Stein Sr., as well as Mackl L. Leventhal.
-It happened in 1935.
+The first known case of polycystic ovary syndrome was reported in 1721 by Italian scientist Antonio Vallisneri.
+The condition was first officially described in America by gynecologists Irving F. Stein Sr. and Michael L. Leventhal in 1935.
 Half a century later, at a conference dedicated to PCOS, methods for diagnosing the disease were proposed, which are still used today.
-In 2010, the disease spread at increasing speed – more than 116 million women with this diagnosis are registered in the world.
-Polycystic Ovarian Syndrome Awareness Month has the important mission of educating women about this issue, the possible treatments, and advances in research.
+As of 2010, more than 116 million women worldwide were registered with this diagnosis.
+Polycystic Ovarian Syndrome Awareness Month plays a crucial role in educating women about this issue, the available treatments, and advances in research.

-• Excess insulin in the body.
-When the body becomes resistant to insulin, sugar levels rise, so the body synthesizes more insulin, resulting in increased production of androgens, and this leads to difficulties with ovulation.
+• Excess insulin: When the body becomes resistant to insulin, sugar levels rise, prompting the body to synthesize more insulin.
+This results in increased production of androgens, leading to difficulties with ovulation.

-• Inflammatory processes.
-Doctors call one of the causes of PCOS sluggish inflammation, when the ovaries synthesize androgens, and this affects the state of the vessels and the working of the heart.
+• Inflammatory processes: Doctors identify sluggish inflammation as one of the causes of PCOS, where the ovaries synthesize androgens, affecting the state of the vessels and the working of the heart.

-• Excess androgens.
-When a large amount of androgen is synthesized in the ovaries, this leads not only to PCOS but also to acne and other diseases.
+• Excess androgens: High levels of androgens synthesized in the ovaries can lead not only to PCOS but also to acne and other diseases.

-• Genetics.
-As a result of research, scientists have proven certain genes in the human body are capable of causing PCOS.
+• Genetics: Research has shown that certain genes in the human body are capable of causing PCOS.

-Unfortunately, people do not like to talk about this disease and are embarrassed to talk about it, but it is the silence that leads to disastrous consequences.
-Talk about polycystic ovary syndrome with your gynecologist and your girlfriends.
-Don’t leave the problem unattended.
-Make sure you don’t have symptoms of the illness – irregular periods, acne, hair loss, excess weight, and diabetes.
-If you have symptoms, visit a doctor and get tested.
+Unfortunately, people often hesitate to talk about this disease, but silence can lead to disastrous consequences.
+Discuss polycystic ovary syndrome with your gynecologist and friends.
+Don’t ignore the issue.
+Be aware of symptoms such as irregular periods, acne, hair loss, excess weight, and diabetes.
+If you experience symptoms, visit a doctor and get tested.

-When is Polycystic Ovarian Syndrome Awareness Month celebrated in 2023?
+When is Polycystic Ovarian Syndrome Awareness Month in 2024?

 Polycystic Ovarian Syndrome Awareness Month is observed on September 1 each year.